debashis-dey-78/Agro_Samadhan/README.md

 # Agro-Samadhan
- A web-based tool for detecting and finding solutions to the  three (3) different classes of Plant Leaf Diseases Using Artificial Neural network model CNN
+ A web-based tool for detecting and finding solutions to the  three (3) different classes of Plant Leaf Diseases Using a custom Convolutional Neural Network(CNN) model.

 # Problem Statement
  To develop a deep learning model which can detect plant diseases from leaf images using the custom CNN architecture.
 The model could be used by farmers and beginners to deal with the crop health management.
 It will be helpful to prevent the plant diseases and crop loss.